-- serial RS232/ 485 communication designed as a pluggable 5-pole screw terminal connector, - Ethernet communication designed as standard RJ-45 terminal and USB communication designed as standard USB-B type terminal - Single USB communication designed as standard USB-B type terminal
+- serial RS232/RS485 communication designed as a pluggable 5-pole screw terminal connector or DB9 connector, - Ethernet communication designed as standard RJ-45 terminal and USB communication designed as standard USB-B type terminal

 When connecting serial communication please note that only RS232 or RS485 should be used and not both at a time.
 Connector terminals that are not used should remain unconnected otherwise the communication could not work properly.